maishahoq/Intro-to-Interactive-Media-Class/Assignment/FinalProject/README.md

 It will store all the pulse values for 1 minute, and give you the average pulse rate.
 Based on the difference of the 1st and last pulse of every 10 sec interval, and if the average of these differences is greater than 30, you are very anxious; if less than 30, you are not anxious.
 Pulse Screen
+Range of good Heart State: 70 BPM to 90 BPM
 Pulse screen:
 Non-normal category Screen:
      a.
 Breathing Meditation[Download Audio Files From Online] b.
 Guided Meditation [Download Audio Files From Online] c.
 Affirmation [Download Audio Files From Online]